alexfanchina/Seam-Carver/README.md

 # Seam-Carver

-Seam-Carver is a content-aware image resizing application helping to change the image's aspect ratio.
-It resize images by removing the lowest-energy vertical and horizontal "seams."
+Seam-Carver is a content-aware image resizing application helping to change images' aspect ratio.
+It resizes images by removing the lowest-energy vertical and horizontal "seams."
 This technique, [*seam carving*](https://en.wikipedia.org/wiki/Seam_carving), is proposed by Shai Avidan and Ariel Shamir at [*
 Seam carving for content-aware image resizing*](https://dl.acm.org/citation.cfm?id=1276390) in 2007.

 A dynamic demonstration of seam carving is also available [on YouTube](https://www.youtube.com/watch?v=6NcIJXTlugc).